-22 The full text of the 2020 Stanford Title IX Investigation and Hearing Process at stanford.app.box.com/s/8q5mm8713e9b1sk30a20ln7kh21a w7co
+The full text of the 2020 Stanford Title IX Investigation and Hearing Process at drive.google.com/file/d/1x2iXJc8UgejHexkgzgeL\ NnnFLAZCKMz/

-23 Ibid.
+Ibid.
 Additional information in Administrative Guide 1.7.1

 Beyond court-ordered options, the university might also issue its own No Contact order or directive describing how parties to an investigation should give each other space during the pendency of the investigation.
 When the accused has no connection to the university, or following a determination of responsibility, Stanford may also issue a university "Stay Away" letter.
 Unlike a court-ordered restraining order, which is focused on preventing contact between an individual and the protected party, a university "Stay Away" letter prohibits a person from coming onto Stanford's private property and is enforced under trespass laws.